adarshvalasang/adarshvalasang/README.md

 - 🌱 I’m currently pursuing **my undergraduate degree (B.E) at Dayananda Sagar College of Engineering, Bangalore**

-- 👯 I’m looking to collaborate on **the projects related to full stack dev and data structures..**
+- 👯 I’m looking to collaborate on **the projects related to full stack dev and data structures...**
 - 📫 How to reach me **adarshvalasang147@gmail.com**
 - 💬 Ask me about **Full Stack Web Development**